How to List on the MLS Without a Realtor

 Creating a compelling property description is crucial for engaging potential buyers.
 Providing detailed information about your property is immensely valuable, ranking as the second most important feature for online buyers, with 80% considering it highly useful.[8]

-This underscores the importance of including comprehensive details in your listing, such as the number of bedrooms and bathrooms, square footage, and any distinctive features that set your home apart.
+• Include key details.
+Mention the number of bedrooms and bathrooms, square footage, and any unique features that set your home apart.

 Step 5: Upload photos and view your listing